 We have a library towards the front right of the church for your reading pleasure.
 We offer a wide assortment of books to aid in your spiritual growth.

 Pastoral Care is essential in any church.
-Should you wish to see a Priest, please feel free to contact them – they will respond quickly to any request.
+Should you wish to see a Priest, please feel free to contact Fr.
+Anthony – he will respond quickly to any request.

 At the Lord’s Table, all who seek are fed.
 Whatever denomination you are part of – you are welcome to join us in Communion.